What Is Paregoric and how is it used?

-What are the possible side effects of opium preparation (Opium Deodorized, Paregoric)?
+What are side effects of Paregoric?

-Call your doctor at once if you have a serious side effect such as:
+Tell your doctor if you have serious side effects of Paregoric including:

 - severe constipation, bloating, stomach cramps;

 - urinating less than usual or not at all;

 - feeling like you might pass out;